QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Figures of merit

-\subsection{Figures of merit}
+\section{Figures of merit}

-When looking for a metric to assess the goodness of given solutions to protein folding we have to strike a balance between two important aspects: on the one hand, we want a model that with high probability finds the correct solution.
+When looking for a metric to assess the goodness of given solutions to protein structure prediction we have to strike a balance between two aspects: on the one hand, we want a model that with high probability finds the correct solution.
 On the other hand, we would like such procedure to be fast.
-For example going through all configuration solutions would be quite accurate albeit extremely expensive if not directly impossible.
+For example going through all configuration solutions would be quite accurate, albeit extremely costly.

 A natural metric to use in this context is then the Total Time to Solution (TTS) \cite{lemieux2019efficient} defined as the average expected time it would take the procedure to find the solution if we can repeat the procedure in case of failure: